For five years, Shaquil Byrd had to protect himself from bullies. Now he’s going after the source of his torment: Johnson & Johnson.

 We believe there is no evidence that RISPERDAL® caused any harm to this patient, who stopped taking the medication eight years before receiving a diagnosis of gynecomastia.
 We will continue to defend ourselves in this litigation.

 Johnson & Johnson claims Mr. Byrd received a gynecomastia diagnosis eight years after he stopped taking Risperdal—which would be 2015, a year after he’d had his breasts surgically removed.
-They either don’t have their facts straight, or they are deliberately distorting them.

 J&J Fined $2 Billion for Unlawful Marketing